-After years of being asked “What’s THAT like?” (no one ever wanted to explicitly say “a kinda-Muslimish-person working for FOX…in Arizona?!?), Samia took it upon herself to write her perspective into comedy material which in turn influenced the creation of her scripted show, Khanflicted – a series that follows a 28-year-old, indecisive but well-meaning, Pakistani-American girl who abruptly moves to Arizona to escape her haunted life in LA.
+After years of being asked “What’s THAT like?” (no one ever wanted to explicitly say “a brown girl working for FOX…in Arizona?!?”), Samia decided to write her perspective into comedy material which in turn influenced the creation of her TV pilot, Khanflicted – a series that follows a 28-year-old, indecisive but well-meaning, Pakistani-American girl who abruptly moves to Arizona to escape her haunted life in LA.
 The pilot script was selected as a semi-finalist for both the Sundance Episodic Lab and MACRO Episodic Lab in 2018.

-In addition to the pilot, Samia is working on an autobiographical, memoiristic collection of comedic essays from the point-of-view of a Pakistani-American millennial who has been conflicted (I mean, Khanflicted) her entire life – from not fitting in with her white classmates in Fresno, CA as a kid, to being told she’s “not Muslim enough” by her then-boyfriend as an adult.
-(She’s even Khanflicted over referring to herself as Pakistani-American, considering technically, she’s also half-Indian.)
+As a writer, Samia is now working on a humorous collection of memoir-like essays from the point-of-view of a Pakistani-American millennial who has been khanflicted her entire life – from not fitting in with her white classmates in Fresno, CA as a kid, to being told she’s “not Muslim enough” by her then-boyfriend as an adult (she’s even Khanflicted about calling herself as Pakistani-American, considering technically, she’s also half-Indian.)
 A book that reflects on identity, gender and self-worth, she uses humor to examine the painful moments in life.

-Prior to taking the job at FOX, Samia was in LA creating and developing comedic content.
-In 2013 she co-created #Instacurity, a webseries and “movement” that satirically examined society’s obsession and dependence on social media and the validation that comes with likes and followers.
+In 2013, Samia co-created #Instacurity, a webseries and “movement” that satirically examined society’s obsession and dependence on social media and the validation that comes with likes and followers.
 She wrote, produced and starred in more than a dozen sketch videos.
-The series was featured by dozens of media outlets, including TIME, Mashable and Good Morning America, among others.
+The project was featured by dozens of media outlets, including TIME, Mashable and Good Morning America .